sammcgregor/dev/README.md

-# Secure Delivery Playbook
+# Dev Repo

-This repo contains the content behind the [Equal Experts Secure Delivery Playbook](https://secure-delivery.playbook.ee)
+This repo contains no code of interest.
+It’s just used to test and experiment at the moment